sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-sharepoint-agents.md

 ms.localizationpriority: medium
 search.appverid:
 - MET150
-description: "Learn how admins can get started with agents in SharePoint, including setting up pay-as-you-go billing and managing Azure resources for agents. "
+description: "Learn how admins can get started with SharePoint agents, including setting up pay-as-you-go billing and managing Azure resources for agents. "
 ---

-# Get started with agents in SharePoint
+# Get started with SharePoint agents

-[Agents in SharePoint](https://support.microsoft.com/office/get-started-with-agents-in-sharepoint-69e2faf9-2c1e-4baa-8305-23e625021bcf), powered by AI, help users quickly find information and insights on SharePoint sites, pages, and document libraries.
+[SharePoint agents](https://support.microsoft.com/office/get-started-with-agents-in-sharepoint-69e2faf9-2c1e-4baa-8305-23e625021bcf), powered by AI, help users quickly find information and insights on SharePoint sites, pages, and document libraries.
 These agents access your organization's data the same way [Copilot in other Microsoft 365 apps](/sharepoint/sharepoint-copilot-best-practices#copilot-and-sharepoint) does, responding to users based on their access permissions to the data.
-This article discusses how admins can get started with agents in SharePoint, including setting up pay-as-you-go billing and managing Azure resources for agents.
+This article discusses how admins can get started with SharePoint agents, including setting up pay-as-you-go billing and managing Azure resources for agents.

 ## Understand who can set up and use an agent

 **Set up an agent**: Anyone who can use SharePoint and can add new files to a site can set up an agent.
-**Use an agent**: Using an agent requires either an assigned Copilot license or your organization to have pay-as-you-go billing set up for agents in SharePoint.
+**Use an agent**: Using an agent requires either an assigned Copilot license or your organization to have pay-as-you-go billing set up for SharePoint agents.

 > [!IMPORTANT]
 > If your organization hasn’t adopted Microsoft 365 Copilot, it’s recommended to review the requirements and learn how to adopt it for your organization.
 [Learn more](/copilot/microsoft-365/microsoft-365-copilot-overview).

 ## Use agents with Copilot licenses

-Users can use agents in SharePoint after being [assigned a Copilot license](/copilot/microsoft-365/microsoft-365-copilot-enable-users#assign-licenses).
+Users can use SharePoint agents after being [assigned a Copilot license](/copilot/microsoft-365/microsoft-365-copilot-enable-users#assign-licenses).
 You can use the [Microsoft 365 Copilot setup guide](https://admin.microsoft.com/Adminportal/Home?Q=learndocs#/modernonboarding/microsoft365copilotsetupguide) in the Microsoft 365 admin center to assign the required licenses to users.
 For more information, see [Assign licenses to users in the Microsoft 365 admin center](/microsoft-365/admin/manage/assign-licenses-to-users) and [Microsoft 365 Copilot requirements](/copilot/microsoft-365/microsoft-365-copilot-requirements).
 See more about [controlling user access through licensing](/sharepoint/manage-access-agents-in-sharepoint#control-user-access-through-licensing).

 ## Use agents with pay-as-you-go billing

 ### Set up SharePoint agents as an Azure resource

-To use pay-as-you-go billing, you need to first set up agents in SharePoint  as a resource in Azure.
+To use pay-as-you-go billing, you need to first set up SharePoint agents  as a resource in Azure.
 That resource is used whenever a user without a Microsoft 365 Copilot license uses a SharePoint agent.

 #### Prerequisites to set up SharePoint agents as a resource in Azure